 Waterside Karori socks.

-These can be purchased from Football Central on Tory Street (see www.footballcentral.co.nz) and socks can also be purchased from the club website here.
+These can be purchased from The Soccer Shop NZ online.
 Football boots and shin pads can also be bought from most sports stores and off TradeMe.

 The club provides each team with the following gear at the beginning of the season (all of which must be returned at the end of the season):